 Solomon Islands Opposition MP, Peter Kenilorea Jr. – referencing the stadium being built by China for the Pacific Games in the Solomon Islands

-By November, both China and Australia had delivered caches of weapons and vehicles to the Royal Solomon Island Police Force.
+By November 2022, both China and Australia had delivered caches of weapons and vehicles to the Royal Solomon Island Police Force.
 Both nations describe the commitment as capacity building.
-However, it is framed at the government-to-government level.
-Australia and the United States should be actively monitoring OSINT to see how the “hearts and minds” piece is developing across the broader South Pacific region.
+However, it is framed at the government-to-government level, Australia and the United States should be actively monitoring OSINT to see how the “hearts and minds” piece is developing across the broader South Pacific region.

 China’s regional influence playbook (both soft and sharp) is not new, and many of the plays in the Solomon Islands have been seen before.
 Take the current push to install China’s police in the country.
-The process starts softly with police cooperation, then police training (China recently held talks on policing with a number of Pacific Islands Police Chiefs and Officials), then police assistance .
+The Policing cooperation pact appears to formalise the process that has been observed over the past few years.
+The process started softly with police cooperation, then police training, then police assistance.
 By which stage, China has police on the ground in another country.
 The prospect of a transition to sharp power quickly becomes real.

 Chinese Influence Operations

 In mid-2021, Fivecast released a case study looking at the issue of Chinese policing in South Africa.
-Here Chinese police assistance has built to a point where they are in country ostensibly to ‘protect’ Chinese citizens working in South Africa, but as you can read in our case study, not everybody is seeing it this way.
-Interestingly, one South African news service in 2020 went so far as to declare the building of Chinese police stations in South Africa as “Fake News”, instead referring to the opening of “14 Community and Police Cooperation Centres to work with South African police”.
-China has been so sensitive to the issue that in 2018 growing negative sentiment forced China’s MFA into an official response, entitled “The So-Called “13 Chinese police stations in South Africa” Is Totally Fake News”.
+Here Chinese police assistance has built to a point where they are in the country ostensibly to ‘protect’ Chinese citizens working in South Africa, but as you can read in our case study, not everybody is seeing it this way.
+Interestingly, one South African news service in 2020 went so far as to declare the building of Chinese police stations in South Africa as “Fake News”, instead referring to the opening of “The So-Called “13 Chinese police stations in South Africa” Is Totally Fake News”.

-How Chinese police arrived and under what soft diplomacy measures seems open to debate, but what is clear is a readily observable pattern of Chinese influence in South Africa over a number of years.
-A pattern that Government and Corporates alike would do well to monitor through carefully selected OSINT solutions to ensure they are on the front foot in their chosen operating environments.
+How Chinese police arrived and under what soft diplomacy measures seems open to debate, but what is clear is a readily observable pattern of Chinese influence in South Africa over several years.
+Arguably, this pattern appears to be repeating itself in the Solomon Islands.
+This a pattern that Governments and Corporates alike would do well to monitor through carefully selected OSINT solutions to ensure they are on the front foot in their chosen operating environments.